Cervical Radiculopathy

 • Degeneration and bone spurs: Degenerative changes in the spine can lead to the formation of bone spurs, which can impinge on the nerve roots and cause cervical radiculopathy.

 • Foraminal narrowing: Foraminal narrowing, also known as foraminal stenosis, occurs when the bony openings (foramina) through which spinal nerve roots travel become narrowed, typically due to arthritis or degenerative changes in the spine.
-This can result in compression of the nerve roots and lead to cervical radiculopathy.
+This can compress the nerve roots and lead to cervical radiculopathy.

 • Trauma or injury to the neck: Injuries to the neck, such as those sustained in car accidents or sports, can cause damage to the cervical spine and result in cervical radiculopathy.